iver56/audiomentations/README.md

 # Version history

+## v0.13.0 (not released yet)

+* Show a warning if a waveform had to be resampled after loading it.
+This is because resampling is slow.
+Ideally, files on disk should already have the desired sample rate.
+* Correctly find audio files with upper case filename extensions
+* Lay the foundation for spectrogram transforms.
+Implement `SpecChannelShuffle` and `SpecFrequencyMask`.

 ## v0.12.1 (2020-09-28)

 * Speed up `AddBackgroundNoise`, `AddShortNoises` and `AddImpulseResponse` by loading wav files with scipy or wavio instead of librosa.